Johannesburg, South Africa

 "One of the most artistic and awe-inspiring football venues on the African continent"FIFA / International Federation of Association Football

 IMPACT.
 Soccer City is the largest stadium in Africa.
-The multi award-winning design, with its striking calabash, has successfully transformed the original stadium into a new national stadium that all of Africa can be proud of.
+The multi award-winning design inspired by the calabash, a percussive instrument used in African music, has successfully transformed the original stadium into a new national stadium that all of Africa can be proud of.
 Building on its acclaimed hosting of World Cup matches, the stadium has a successful legacy event program that continues to add an extra dimension to the already vibrant city of Johannesburg.

 Populous’ design for the new Soccer City stadium is informed by African craft traditions and mythology to provide a response to the unique context and history of the site and region.